-As with any business, poor management of your rental properties can cost time, energy, and money.
+As with any business, poor management of your apartment complex can cost time, energy, and money.
 Luckily, many common issues are avoidable.
 Whether you double as the apartment manager for your property or choose to work with a residential property management company, you can control the quality of care dedicated to your properties and avoid unnecessary risks.

 How to Manage Apartments

-If you currently own an apartment complex or other rental property—or plan to enter the real estate game in 2022—here are a few critical mistakes to avoid when managing apartments and other residential rentals:
+If you currently own an apartment complex or other rental property—or plan to enter the real estate game in 2022—here are a few critical mistakes to avoid as a property manager for apartments:

 1. Skipping Regular Inspections

-Inspections commonly fall within the duties of a property manager, and they’re critical.
+Inspections commonly fall within the duties of an apartment property manager, and they’re critical.
 You shouldn’t forgo regular inspections even if you’re renting to responsible, long-term tenants.
 They allow you to detect minor issues early on before they result in extensive damage or high capital expenditures.
 Additionally, you should be monitoring your property’s long-term condition and components.
 One strategy you can apply is establishing a system to review work orders by category.
 This allows you to see if any trends indicate a more extensive system failure.

 2. Deferring Maintenance

 You or your apartment property manager should also stay on top of maintenance, even though it can pose a significant expense.
 Deferring maintenance typically costs you more in the long run, negatively affecting property value.
 To help cover maintenance costs, retain a cash reserve fund that you contribute to consistently.

 3. Personally Performing Repairs

-Some landlords and resident managers try to save money on labor by personally handling maintenance and construction on their properties.
+Some landlords and apartment property managers try to save money on labor by personally handling maintenance and construction on their properties.
 However, these tasks must be completed quickly, whether the properties are rented or vacant.
 You can lose money by leaving properties empty while you work on repairs or inconvenience your tenants by delaying maintenance.
 Unless you can handle the projects quickly and efficiently, hiring professionals is often more cost-effective.

 4. Allowing Tenants to do Repairs